Movietone Act:

 Murray voices the officer: "Hey you, where do you think you're going?"
 He also introduces the bouncing ball in an Irish accent: "Sure now 'tis hard to keep bouncin', but here's what I'll do, folks, sing and I'll keep bouncin' all the way through, for you.
 So, come on now, everyone join in."
 He sings lead during the first verse, and solos in the first chorus.
 Walter Van Brunt sings solo through most of the second verse, then Murray joins in and sings in the final chorus.

-Murray recorded "I've Got Rings on My Fingers" for Edison and Victor in 1909 and 1910.
+Murray recorded "I've Got Rings on My Fingers" for Edison and Victor between 1909 and 1910.

 Screen Songs: